Recently, one of our readers asked us why WordPress sites get hacked.

 File permissions are a set of rules used by your web server.
 These permissions help your web server control access to files on your site.
 Incorrect file permissions can give a hacker access to write and change these files.

-All your WordPress files should have 644 value as file permission.
+All your WordPress files should have a 644 value as file permission.
 All folders on your WordPress site should have 755 as their file permission.

 See our guide on how to fix the image upload issue in WordPress to learn how to apply these file permissions.